xjrga/xjrga.github.io/main_source/snack/log/index.rst

 Log
 ====

-There is a linear programming file that is created everytime a user solves the model and it is found on the log directory.
+There is a linear programming text file that is created in the log directory everytime a solution is found.

 * Delete files if not needed